 The SOFTT has two latches used to secure the metal handle.
 While only one latch is required for the tourniquet to be effective, the extra latch provides extra securing ability, depending on the handle’s position after tightening.

 To apply the tourniquet, one slides it over the limb and pulls the tail quickly.
 Once the slack is removed, twist the handle until bleeding is controlled and secure the latch.
 Finally, to prevent accidental loosening, tighten the screw on the belt.

 The SOFTT is used as a last resort to treat a wound, Brennan said.
 “Try to stop the bleeding with a bandage,” Brennan said to a class of Soldiers learning how to use the new tourniquet.
 “After using a pressure dressing for five minutes, if the bleeding persists, use the tourniquet.”Once the tourniquet has been applied, check the pulse on either the hand or foot where the injury is.
 “No pulse means the tourniquet is working,” Brennan said.

 This model is a SOFTT-Special Operations Forces Tactical Tourniquet in orange

-The FASTEST way to get a refund or exchange for your item is to fill in the returns form within 30 days of receiving your goods.
+It's easy to get a refund or exchange for your item, simply fill in our returns form within 30 days of receiving your goods.
 Once supplied with an RMA number goods must be returned complete with the manufacturers packaging and instructions in an un-damaged and re-saleable condition.

 Please see our full refund policy for more info on how to return goods.